 The KJCCM focuses on original articles, case reports, reviews, letters to the editor, editorials, and images in critical care.

 Clinical research should be done in accordance of the Ethical Principles for Medical Research Involving Human Subjects, outlined in the Helsinki Declaration (http://www.wma.net).
 All studies (including case reports) of human subjects must contain an appropriate statement within the Materials and Methods or case presentation section indicating approval of the study by the Institutional Review Board (IRB) that subjects have signed written informed consent or that the IRB waived the need for informed consent.
 Human subjects should not be identifiable, such that patients’ names, initials, hospital numbers, dates of birth, or other protected healthcare information should not be disclosed.

-All studies in which animals are used must contain a statement within the Materials and Methods section confirming approval by the Institutional Animal Care and Use Committee (IACUC) and that the care and handling of the animals were in accord with NIH Guidelines or another appropriate internationally recognized guideline for ethical animal treatment.
+All studies in which animals are used must contain a statement within the Materials and Methods section confirming approval by the Institutional Animal Care and Use Committee (IACUC) and that the care and handling of the animals were in accord with National Institutes of Health (NIH) Guidelines or another appropriate internationally recognized guideline for ethical animal treatment.

 Authors who has a financial involvement with any organization or entity with a financial interest in or in financial competition with the subject matter or materials discussed in the manuscript should disclose that affiliation.
 The manuscript should clearly identify the financial support of the research.

 Copyrights ownership is to be transferred to the KSCCM.
 The authors should submit “Authorship Responsibility and License Agreement Form” at the time of manuscript submission.